Smoke from domestic heating

 - Local Government Association Factsheet 12 – Nuisance (Smoke)

 - Your local council

 - Emissions from domestic solid fuel burning appliances (wood heaters, open fireplaces), Technical Report No. 5, Environment Australia, March 2002

-- Wood heaters and woodsmoke, Department of the Environment and Energy
+- Woodheaters and woodsmoke, Department of Agriculture, Water and Environment

 - Wood heaters in Launceston – impacts on air quality